 In other words, PWAs are apps that will run on your browser, not like Native apps which you'll have to download through the Apple Store or Google Play Store.
 It is possible to download a PWA onto your smartphone or computer, it just won't be through the stores.

 With Glide, you can take the data from your Google Sheets or Excel spreadsheets and instantly convert it into a mind-blowing mobile app that runs on iOS and Android.
-Glide will offer you aesthetically pleasing templates which you can use to sort your data into.
+Glide App Builder will offer you aesthetically pleasing templates that you can use to sort your data into.

 From there, you can make all the creative choices you want thanks to simple graphic blocks and an interactive drag-and-drop builder.
 Whenever you make a change on screen, your app is instantly updated.

-One of Glide’s standout features is its exceptional ability to sync huge amounts of data from Google or Excel spreadsheets with your app.
+One of Glide’s standout features is its exceptional ability to sync huge amounts of data from Google Sheets, Excel, Airtable and BigQuery with your app.
+You can also import an Excel or CSV file, or built everything using super scalable Glide Tables.
 Other platforms like Airtable or AppSheet won’t be able to import as much data in one go, so this is great if you generally deal with large amounts of information.
 Aside from how easy it is to plug your data into your app, Glide’s great range of pre-made templates will allow you to access sophisticated design and a well-engineered flow without spending weeks planning your app.

-Glide will turn your boring spreadsheet into a beautiful app, in the click of a button.
+Glide app builder will turn your boring spreadsheet into a beautiful app in the click of a button.
 It will do so by taking the data from your spreadsheet and using it to fuel a pre-made app template, filling it with your information.
 Ta-da!
 You now have a gorgeous app with your own data.

 You can start by using Glide apps for free.
 This is great if you want to try it out before you commit.
 However, you might quickly start noticing some restrictions, like: